 - The Ditz: Again, Socrates Strawman, to the annoyance of others.

-- Establishing Character Moment: The first scene in the first episode pretty efficiently introduces the characters of the Wizard, Socrates, Rusty and Dandy:Narrator: From the far corners of this amazing land, three sad souls have come to the Wizard for help.
+- Establishing Character Moment: The first scene in the pilot episode pretty efficiently introduces the characters of the Wizard, Socrates, Rusty and Dandy:Narrator: From the far corners of this amazing land, three sad souls have come to the Wizard for help.
 Rusty the Tin Man came for a heart.*Rusty enters, stage right, the Wizard turns to him with his pack of cards.*Wizard: Pick a card, any card!

 Rusty: I don't want a card!
 I want a heart, so I can be nice!
 I wanna be nice!
 Y'hear me?
 NICE!